carbon-io/carbond/docs/guide/collections.rst

 When defining a :js:class:`~carbond.Collection`, it is not required that all operations be implemented.
 Instead, only define the operations that are required and enable them via the :js:attr:`~carbond.Collection.enabled` property.
-For example, here is a collection that only defines the :js:func:`~carbond.Collection.find` method:
+For example, here is a collection that only defines and enables the :js:func:`~carbond.Collection.find` method:

 .. literalinclude:: ../code-frags/hello-world/lib/HelloService.js